Cherry Shrimp Molting Problems: How To Deal With Those?

 Also, in such cases, blanched vegetables like blanched Kale can help a lot.

-You can also try a vegetable-based diet to see if it brings any positive change to the molting problem.
-But, don’t continue it for too long as shrimps need protein to live.
-I’ve heard one shrimp keeper continued a vegetable-based diet for too long.
-In the end, the shrimps turned cannibalistic for the source of protein.
+You can also try a vegetable-based diet to see if it improves the molting problem.
+But don’t continue it for too long, as shrimps need protein to live.
+I’ve heard one shrimp keeper continue a vegetable-based diet for too long.
+In the end, the shrimp turned cannibalistic for the protein.

 Need To Talk With A Vet Right Now?

-Some shrimp keepers think the White Ring Of Death can result from too much or too frequent water changes.
-I agree with these.
-If you are performing too much water change, the water parameters will become unstable.
+Some shrimp keepers think the White Ring Of Death can result from too many or too frequent water changes.
+I agree.
+The water parameters will become unstable if you perform too many water changes.

-Also, too frequent water changes will keep the water parameters out of their ideal range for cherry shrimps.
-It can start to pose a lot of problems for the cherry shrimps.
-Change in the water parameters can force the cherry shrimp to go through a molting stage which can turn out to be unsuccessful.
+Also, water changes that are too frequent will keep the water parameters out of their ideal range for cherry shrimp, which can start to pose a lot of problems.
+A change in the water parameters can force the cherry shrimp to go through a molting stage, which can turn out to be unsuccessful.

 a berried blue cherry shrimp with eggs